-Q - What health testing do you do?
+Q - What health testing do you do on your breeding dogs?

 A - We test for CHG, PLL, SCA, and DM.
-We also certify our dogs' patellas with the Orthopedic Foundation for Animals (OFA), and we test for liver function as well.
+We also certify our dogs' patellas (knees) with the Orthopedic Foundation for Animals (OFA).
 We perform all of these test measures prior to breeding our dogs.
 Since we are talking about living and breathing lives, we cannot guarantee that other things can't go wrong, but we try our best to breed for healthy puppies.

 Q - I have a male dog now, and I want to add another puppy to our family.
 Should I get another male or a female pup?

 A - We recommend if you are going to have two dogs, that it is best to have one of each sex.
-We also have had many people over the years who have adopted two males or two females and have had no issues.
+There are less chances of dominance issues when you have a male and a female verses when you have two dogs of the same sex.
+We have had many people over the years who have adopted two males or two females and have had no issues though.